Cyber (Internet) Narcissists and Psychopaths

 The somatic finds cyber-sex and cyber-relationships aplenty.
 The cerebral claims false accomplishments, fake skills, erudition and talents.
 Both, if minimally communicative, end up at the instantly gratifying epicenter of a cult of fans, followers, stalkers, erotomaniacs, denigrators, and plain nuts.
 The constant attention and attendant quasi-celebrity feed and sustain their grandiose fantasies and inflated self-image.

-The Internet is an extension of the real-life Narcissistic Pathological Space but without its risks, injuries, and disappointments.
 In the virtual universe of the Web, the narcissist vanishes and reappears with ease, often adopting a myriad aliases and nicknames.
 He (or she) can thus fend off criticism, abuse, disagreement, and disapproval effectively and in real time – and, simultaneously, preserve the precarious balance of his infantile personality.
 Narcissists are, therefore, prone to Internet addiction.

 The positive characteristics of the Net are largely lost on the narcissist.
 He is not keen on expanding his horizons, fostering true relationships, or getting in real contact with other people.
 The narcissist is forever the provincial because he filters everything through the narrow lens of his addiction.
 He measures others – and idealizes or devalues them – according to one criterion only: how useful they might be as Sources of Narcissistic Supply.